rozek/node-red-openai-api/README.md

 * safety and
 * costs.

-Being compatible with the Open AI API even allows them to use their Node-RED implementations in software which was initially based on Open AI products - such as [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT).
+Being compatible with the Open AI API allows them to use their Node-RED implementations in software which was initially based on Open AI products - such as [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT).

 > Nota bene: this work is currently in progress, a first release is planned for monday, April 24th, 2023 - stay tuned.